andresmadeddie/Security-Offensive-Defensive-Forensics/README.md

 1. Content of the project: Enumeration of documents in this repository

+2. Tools used in the project

-2. The Narrative behind the project
+3. The Narrative behind the project

-3. Recreate the PenTest Lab
+4. Recreate the PenTest Lab

 ***